201B153/react-wasm-template/README.md

 # React-WASM template

-- This is the repo shows how to initiate the basic str app for react-wasm app.
+- This repo shows how to initiate the basic str app for react-wasm app.

 # Installation